List of Hyperdimension Neptunia characters: Conception and development

 Naoko Mizuno, the creator of the Hyperdimension Neptunia series described the origins of the game and its characters: "First and foremost, I realized there were no games on the market that actually dealt with or parodied the game industry itself.
 The second thing is that, at the time, characters that changed—that took on different forms—were really popular, but there were none that were cute girls."
 She developed Neptune as a parody of the game industry with the fictional scenario where Sega was still attempting to reach the top of the console business.
-In looking back at the games, Mizuno said that she would have like to have had the characters fully voiced, but that the editing in of new scenes and content made that impossible.
+In looking back at the games, Mizuno said that she would have liked to have had the characters fully voiced, but that the editing in of new scenes and content made that impossible.

 Executive producer Norihisa Kochiwa said that character designer Tsunako had developed some designs but had run into complications.
 The company considered partnering with another company but it did not work out.
 At the end of 2009, Tsunako had changed up the character designs and color scheme so they fit within the world's setting.
 Kochiwa said "Had that collaboration been realized then Neptunia would have never been born."
 Director Shingo Onodera said that "the game was originally supposed to be about 3 princess sisters and a main character.
 I came in right around when that project was halted and turned into Neptunia."